This New Mexico single wide will amaze you with its authentic Southwest mobile home decor!

 Tin cabinet inserts and handmade tiling complete the Southwest styling in this mobile home remodel.

 This home has a great Southwestern style kitchen.
-Much like the primitive home decor style, the Southwestern style is most known and loved for its use of abundant natural materials and earthly colors.
+Much like the primitive home decor style, the Southwestern style is most known and loved for its use of abundant natural materials and earthy colors.

 In the image below, you can see the transition from wooden ceiling to rolling plaster, along with the traditional tiled flooring.